Spring Garden Revival

 Contact Sudbury's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

-Proper management of grass clippings is essential for both environmental compliance and community sustainability in Sudbury.
-Grasscycling, which involves leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
+Proper management of grass clippings is essential for both environmental compliance and community health in Sudbury.
+Grasscycling, the practice of leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
 The Sudbury Department of Public Works oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—no plastic is permitted, in accordance with the Massachusetts Department of Environmental Protection.
-Residents may obtain compost at the Transfer Station, but a permit is required.
+Residents may access compost at the Transfer Station, but a permit is required.
 It is strictly prohibited to deposit clippings in streets or storm drains, as this constitutes an MS4 violation under the Clean Water Act.
-Coordination with the Parks & Recreation Department ensures that municipal properties follow these best practices.
-Sudbury Department of Public Works
+Coordination with municipal property maintenance is managed in partnership with Parks & Recreation.

 275 Old Lancaster Road, Sudbury, MA 01776